 What Is Red Light Therapy?

 Red light therapy, which is also known as low-level laser therapy (LLLT).
 It uses LEDs as an alternative therapy for pain relief and to promote good cell functions.
-The beneficial properties of red light therapy, have a therapeutic or healing effect on the tissue and body.
+The beneficial and extensive and have a therapeutic or healing effect on the tissue and body.

 This therapy, penetrates healing light waves deep into the body (up to 10cm of body tissue even bone) where it stimulates the mitochondria in the cells, activating the Adenosine Triphosphate Production, accelerating metabolism and healthy cell generation.